-Thirdly, both methodologies used to identify metropolitan areas produce very similar results.
+First, both methodologies produce very similar results.
 This can be explained because the lower commuting shares of the FUR procedure tend to converge to the iterative results of the DMA algorithm.
 This unexpected coincidence reinforces the feasibility of the commuting thresholds in both procedures and the validity of the metropolitan units identified to be used in further researches.

-Metropolitan areas (both FURs and DMAs) clearly diverge from the administrative boundaries (regions or provinces).
+Second, metropolitan areas (both FURs and DMAs) clearly diverge from the administrative boundaries (regions or provinces).
 As a matter of fact, the points highlighted in this section should help to focus on the discrepancy between the administrative level of governance and the functional urban organization of the territory.